How to Become a Police Officer in Alabama

 - Not have been dishonorably discharged from the US military

-In addition to your medical release form, you will be required to pass the physical ability/agility test which will include timed sit ups and push ups, climbing over a fence, running and climbing through small spaces like a window, and a timed 1.5-mile run.
+In addition to your medical releases, you will be required to pass the physical ability/agility test which will include timed sit ups and push ups, climbing over a fence, running and climbing through small spaces like windows, and a timed run (discussed further below).

 Alabama State Trooper Requirements

-The state of Alabama has 19 highway patrol offices.
-The Alabama Highway Patrol Headquarters is located in Montgomery and led by Chief Tim Pullin and Captain Susanna Capps.
+The state of Alabama has 18 highway patrol offices.
+The Alabama Highway Patrol Headquarters is located in Montgomery and led by Chief Susanna Capps.
 For the details for each location including commanding officers, review the Alabama Law Enforcement Agency website.

-In order to apply to be an Alabama state trooper, candidates must:
+In order to apply to be an Alabama Law Enforcement Agency (ALEA) trooper, candidates must:

 - Possess a high school diploma or GED

 - Be able to accept an assignment in any part of the state, not necessarily the candidate’s home county

 - Pass the agency’s multiple-choice written exam; candidates are placed in the competitive application pool according to their exam scores